1) Where can I listen to the game in [insert your town here]?

 Also, AM radio stations have different signal strengths in the daytime and nighttime.
 By law, they have to “power down” their signal at night.
 Thus, you may be able to hear Gamecock baseball broadcasts during the day, but can’t pick it up once the sun goes down.
 Lastly, did you check to see whether your station is carrying the game?

 9) If a Gamecock basketball game or coaches’ show airs at the same time as a Gamecock baseball game, why do stations have to carry the basketball game/coaches’ show?

 Invariably, overlaps occur during a season.
 As part of our radio agreement, the sport with more affiliates statewide always takes priority on pre-emptions.
 Currently, we have more basketball affiliates than baseball.
 In fairness to our affiliates, and the sponsors who count on our network coverage, we have to offer on our satellite channel the sport that’s carried by more of our stations.
 From an ethical and business standpoint, it’s the right thing to do.

 We also defer to the “ongoing” sport.
 A late-season conference game should, and will, take priority over an early-season non-conference game.
 Wins and losses do not factor into this decision.
 It’s about staying consistent with our affiliates and our sponsors’ expectations.

 10) Is the baseball game on XM?

 For selected conference games only.
-XM has three dedicated SEC channels (199-201), which makes carrying every South Carolina game impossible (we have the share space with the 11, and soon to be 13, other SEC schools).
+XM has three dedicated SEC channels (199-201), which makes carrying every South Carolina game impossible.
 Each week, XM selects the games it chooses to carry.
 We will notify you when they decide to pick up a Gamecock broadcast (they usually make the decision early in the week).

 We hope this clears up some of the questions you may have had.
 Thanks for listening – we look forward to signing on next!